 This site is where all the smelting happened while the mines were running.
 Unfortunately there is little left standing on the site, but along the walking trail are signs explaining the smelting process and showing photos of what used to stand in each place.
 There’s plenty of the byproduct “slag” around the site, in the form of bricks used to build later buildings and flooring for certain areas too.

 There is little shade here and the walk is about 1.2km long, so be aware of the heat if you travel in summer like we did.
 You will also need the key to get through the entrance gate.

 When the town was growing quicker than it could build houses, the poorest workers started to dig shelters in the riverbank of the Burra Creek.
 While these were not much more then a dirt cave, many people were crowded down here, with around 1800 people living in about 600 dugouts.
 It became an unsanitary and disease-ridden community, not at all a nice place to live.
 It didn’t last long though, because in 1851 there was a huge storm in the area, water surged down the creekbed and washed out most of the dugouts, forcing residents to find alternative housing.

 Today there are three dugouts remaining in a side tributary of the main creek which can be visited with the Burra Heritage Passport key.

 Malowen Lowarth, meaning Holyhock Garden, is one of the homes making up the Paxton Square Cottages.
 These were homes built by the mining companies to encourage miners to move their families out of the dugouts.
 The cottages were some of the first company-owned housing in Australia.
 There are 33 cottages, each with three rooms and a small backyard, but they often housed large families.
-In 1876 161 people lived here.
+In 1876 there were 161 people living here.